Henriad: Eight-play Henriad

-The term Henriad, following after Kernan, acquired an expanded second meaning, which refers to two groups of Shakespearean plays: The tetralogy mentioned above (Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V), and also four plays that were written earlier and are based on the historic events and civil wars now known as The War of the Roses; Henry VI, Part 1, Henry VI, Part 2, Henry VI, Part 3, and Richard III.
+The term Henriad, following after Kernan, acquired an expanded second meaning, which refers to two groups of Shakespearean plays: The tetralogy mentioned above (Richard II; Henry IV, Part 1; Henry IV, Part 2; and Henry V), and also four plays that were written earlier and are based on the historic events and civil wars now known as The Wars of the Roses; Henry VI, Part 1, Henry VI, Part 2, Henry VI, Part 3, and Richard III.
 In this sense, the eight Henry plays are known as the Henriad, and when divided in two, the group written earlier may be known as the "first Henriad" with the group that was written later known as the "second Henriad".

 The two Shakespearean tetralogies share the name Henriad, but only the "second Henriad" has the epic qualities that Kernan had in mind in his use of the term.
 In this way the two definitions are somewhat contradictory and overlapping.
 Which meaning is intended can usually be derived by the context.

 The eight plays, when considered together, are said to tell a unified story of a significant arc of British history from Richard II to Richard III.
 These plays cover this history, while going beyond the English chronicle play; they include some of Shakespeare's greatest writing.
 They are not tragedies, but as history plays they are comparable in terms of dramatic or literary quality and meaning.
 When considered as a group they contain a narrative pattern: disaster, followed by chaos and a battle of contending forces, followed by the happy ending—the restitution of order.
 This pattern is repeated in every play, as Britain leaves the medieval world and moves towards the British Renaissance.
 These plays further express the "Elizabethan world order", or mankind's striving in a world of unity battling chaos, based on the Elizabethan era's philosophies, sense of history, and religion.